Chart Color Schemes

 Bellingen features high concentrations of group households, with a fairly typical median household size

-Family households constitute 66.3% of all households, including 25.1% couples with children, 24.0% couples without children, and 16.3% single parent families.
-Non-family households comprise the remaining 33.7%, with lone person households at 29.1% and group households making up 4.4% of the total.
-The median household size is 2.4 people, which aligns with the Rest of NSW average.
+Family households comprise 66.3% of all households, including 25.1% couples with children, 24.0% couples without children, and 16.3% single parent families.
+Non-family households account for the remaining 33.7%, with lone person households at 29.1% and group households comprising 4.4%.
+The median household size is 2.4 people, which matches the Regional NSW average.

 Frequently Asked Questions - Households